-T. Lu and S. Li and C. Liu and K. Zhang and Y. Xu and J. Tong and L. Wu and H. Wang and X. Yang and Y. Yin and G. Xiao, "Advantages of GaN Based Light-Emitting Diodes with a P-InGaN Hole Reservoir Layer," Applied Physics Letters, American Institute of Physics (AIP), Jan 2012.
+T. Lu and S. Li and C. Liu and K. Zhang and Y. Xu and J. Tong and L. Wu and H. Wang and X. Yang and Y. Yin and G. Xiao and Y. Zhou, "Advantages of GaN Based Light-Emitting Diodes with a P-InGaN Hole Reservoir Layer," Applied Physics Letters, vol. 100, American Institute of Physics (AIP), Mar 2012.

 Mechanical and Aerospace Engineering

 Article - Journal

 © 2012 American Institute of Physics (AIP), All rights reserved.